ycpcs/cs481-fall2018-101/assign/assign02.md

 For each weekly demo, you (individually) will receive one of the following evaluations:

-* **Exceeds expectations**: We think you are making an extraordinary contribution to your project, and that overall, your team is on course to have a very strong final progress.
+* **Exceeds expectations**: You are making an extraordinary contribution to your project, and that overall, your team is on course to have a very strong final progress.
-* **Meets expectations**: We think you are making an adequate contribution to your project, and that your team is on track for a solid (but perhaps not exceptional) final product.
+* **Meets expectations**: You are making an adequate contribution to your project, and that your team is on track for a solid (but perhaps not exceptional) final product.
-* **Below expectations**: We are concerned that you are not making a sufficient contribution to your team's project, and that your team's final product will not meet the minimum expectations.
+* **Below expectations**: You are not making a sufficient contribution to your team's project, and that your team's final product will not meet the minimum expectations.